ibm-cloud-docs/openwhisk/openwhisk_cloudant.md

   ```
   {: pre}

-3. Create an Action that we can use to observe the effect of the change feed.
-For example, an Action called **showCloudantChange** containing the following JavaScript code:
+3. Create an action that we can use to observe the effect of the change feed.
+For example, an action called **showCloudantChange** containing the following JavaScript code:
   ```javascript
   function main(data) {
     console.log(data);